Devram0799/Spotify-clone/README.md

 # Spotify-clone
-This is a music clone website inspire by Spotify With the help of thml css java Script.
+This is a music clone website inspired by Spotify With the help of HTML CSS, and  Javascript.